orionprotocol/trading-sdk/README.md

 npm run test
 ```

-You should see output like the following:
+You should see output with all test passed